 Designed to meet all of Hall’s requirements as a player, the instrument measures 16 inches across, features a laminate maple construction and a mounted custom wound vintage PAF style pickup.

-Thanks for reading and hopefully this has given you some useful ideas for your next jazz guitar.
+Thanks for reading and hopefully this has given you some useful ideas for your next guitar purchase.

-You can find all our articles on this topic – covering strings, amps, instruments and players – right here.
+You can find all our articles on this topic – covering strings, amps, the different types of guitars and the great players – right here.
+We’ve also compiled our pick of the must-have guitar accessories available today.